 There is no one universal best car insurance company for all drivers.
 The best insurance car insurance company will likely be one that meets your unique insurance needs and offers you a policy at a reasonable price point.
 Taking the time to research and compare different auto insurance quotes may help you find the best car insurance company for your specific needs and budget.

 A Pennsylvania DUI may remain in your criminal record indefinitely unless it is expunged or sealed.
 To get a DUI expunged, drivers must meet the criteria of Pennsylvania statute §9122.
 If you maintain a clean criminal record — meaning no arrests or prosecutions — you may request to have the DUI sealed after ten years.

 Though not exactly new anymore, Act 24, the Driving Under the Influence Law, was signed into law in 2003.
 This is when the tiered offense approach was created and also when the legal limit was lowered from 0.10 to 0.08, which is where it stands today.

 If you refuse to submit to a breath or chemical test or are suspected of being under the influence of controlled substances, you may be subject to the highest BAC penalties mentioned above.

-Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on a 40-year-old male and female driver with a DUI, good credit and the following full coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
+Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: